symfony/symfony-docs/components/yaml.rst

 Parsing and Dumping Custom Tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 3.3

-    Support for parsing and dumping custom tags was introduced in Symfony 3.3.

 In addition to the built-in support of tags like ``!php/const`` and
 ``!!binary``, you can define your own custom YAML tags and parse them with the